atedeg/mdm/docs/_docs/development/development-choices.md

   Moreover, these functions expose the side effects they can perform in their type signature making it _impossible for the programmer to forget to handle them_
 - By reifying side effects as data we were able to _easily test_ the core behaviour of our system
-- This approach is a _good fit to implement the hexagonal architecture:_ all the core logic is pure and does not perform any kind of IO
+- This approach is a _good fit to implement the clean architecture:_ all the core logic is pure and does not perform any kind of IO
   ([_dependency rejection_](https://blog.ploeh.dk/2017/01/27/from-dependency-injection-to-dependency-rejection/))
   while all necessary dependencies are injected as simple parameters or in the reader monad.
-  Following this discipline makes a hexagonal architecture emerge quite naturally
+  Following this discipline makes a clean architecture emerge quite naturally

 > A code example from our codebase:
 >